shipstation/plugin-x-cart/README.md

 9. Now you should be able to go into “My Addons” and find ShipStation (based on the default apps, it was on page 3 for me)

-10. It should now show the “pack it” link as shown in this xcart doc:  https://devs.x-cart.com/getting_started/creating-module.html#packing-up-your-module
+10. It should now show the “pack it” link as shown in this X-Cart doc:  https://devs.x-cart.com/getting_started/creating-module.html#packing-up-your-module
+    - You might need to switch to "List View" to see the "pack it" icon

 11. When you click the Pack It link, a .tgz file should download.

-12. Log into the vender account of xcart: https://my.x-cart.com/stores/3936
+12. Log into the vender account of X-Cart: https://my.x-cart.com/stores/3936

 You should now be able to upload the module without errors!